mainmatter/gerust/site/docs/architecture/the-db-crate.md

 }
 ```

-Data manipulation in Gerust is done via changsets.
+Data manipulation in Gerust is done via changesets.
 Those are separate companion structs to each entity which only contain the fields that are editable in the respective entity (e.g. not the `id` field in case that's auto-assigned by the database).
 The concept of changesets is inspired from [Elixir's Ecto library](https://hexdocs.pm/ecto/Ecto.Changeset.html).
 Validations are implemented on the changesets via the [`validator` crate](https://crates.io/crates/validator).

 ```rust
 // db/src/entities/tasks.rs